guangyusong/azure-docs/articles/mysql/overview.md

 By default, the Azure Database for MySQL service is configured to require [SSL connection security](./concepts-ssl-connection-security.md) for data in-motion across the network.
 Enforcing SSL connections between your database server and your client applications helps to protect against "man in the middle" attacks by encrypting the data stream between the server and your application.
 Optionally, you can disable requiring SSL for connecting to your database service if your client application does not support SSL connectivity.

 ## Next steps
-Now that you've read an introduction to Azure Database for MySQL and answered the question "What is Azure Database for MySQL?," you're ready to:
+Now that you've read an introduction to Azure Database for MySQL and answered the question "What is Azure Database for MySQL?" you're ready to:
 - See the pricing page for cost comparisons and calculators.
 [Pricing](https://azure.microsoft.com/pricing/details/mysql/)
 - Get started by creating your first server.
 [Create an Azure Database for MySQL server using Azure portal](quickstart-create-mysql-server-database-using-azure-portal.md)
 - Build your first app using your preferred language: [Python](./connect-python.md) | [Node.JS](./connect-nodejs.md) | [Java](./connect-java.md) | [Ruby](./connect-ruby.md) | [PHP](./connect-php.md) | [.NET (C#)](./connect-csharp.md) | [Go](./connect-go.md)